CryptozombiesHQ/cryptozombie-lessons/2/3-msgsender.md

 function setMyNumber(uint _myNumber) public {
   // Update our `favoriteNumber` mapping to store `_myNumber` under `msg.sender` favoriteNumber[msg.sender] = _myNumber;
-  // The syntax for storing data in a mapping is just like with an array }
+  // ^ The syntax for storing data in a mapping is just like with arrays }

 function whatIsMyNumber() public view returns (uint) {